st33b/tournio-web-client/README.md

-# igbo-registration-client
+# tournio-client

 This is the code for the frontend of my registration system for IGBO bowling tournaments.
-The repository for the backend is at `igbo-registration-api`.
+The repository for the backend is at `tournio/tournio-api`.

 This was built using Create Next App.